Federal Aviation Administration (FAA), Department of Transportation (DOT).

 1. The authority citation for part 39 continues to read as follows:End Amendment Part

 2. The Federal Aviation Administration (FAA) amends § 39.13 by adding the following new airworthiness directive (AD):End Amendment Part

-(d) This AD results from a fuel system review conducted by the manufacturer.
-We are issuing this AD to prevent a potential source of ignition near a fuel tank, which, in combination with flammable fuel vapors, could result in a fuel tank explosion and consequent loss of the airplane.
+(d) This AD results from fuel system reviews conducted by the manufacturer.
+We are issuing this AD to prevent chafed electrical harnesses, which could result in a potential source of ignition for fuel vapors near a fuel tank and consequent fire or fuel tank explosion.

 (e) You are responsible for having the actions required by this AD performed within the compliance times specified, unless the actions have already been done.

-(g) Actions accomplished before the effective date of this AD in accordance with EMBRAER Service Bulletin 120-30-0034, dated October 30, 2003, are considered acceptable for compliance with the corresponding actions of this AD.
+(g) Actions done before the effective date of this AD in accordance with EMBRAER Service Bulletin 120-24-0059, dated April 6, 2004; and Revision 01, dated November 9, 2004; are acceptable for compliance with the requirements of paragraph (f) of this AD.

 Alternative Methods of Compliance (AMOCs)